Matthew-Hyndman/Xenon-Dev-Website/README.md

-## Welcomr to Xenon Dev's repository!!!
+## Welcome to Xenon Dev's repository!!!

 This repository is where Xenon Dev’s source code is backed-up and stored to then be deployed on ASW amplify.